daxcee/sahat.github.com/_drafts/2015-07-21-create-a-character-voting-app-using-react-nodejs-mongodb-and-socketio.md

 export default Home;
 ```

-This should be everything we have created so far.
-Perhaps now would be a good time to double check your code.
+Below should be everything we have created up to this point.
+This would be a good time to double check your code.

 ![](/images/blog/Screenshot 2015-06-22 21.09.21.png)